makesites/appmedia/readme.md

-# Phonegap Img
+# Appmedia

 A build script to automate the generation of the ridicilusly big number of image assets to cover all the supported resolutions...

 ## Install

 ```
-npm install phonegap-img
+npm install appmedia
 ```